jestjs/jest/website/versioned_docs/version-22.x/Configuration.md

 Default: `false`

-Automatically reset mock state between every test.
-Equivalent to calling `jest.resetAllMocks()` between each test.
+Automatically reset mock state before every test.
+Equivalent to calling `jest.resetAllMocks()` before each test.
 This will lead to any mocks having their fake implementations removed but does not restore their initial implementation.

 ### `resetModules` [boolean]